The Immune Response Company

 Immunology CRO specialising in experimental immunology, immune response and tissue damage analysis

-Immundnz is an immunology lab with customised services and in-depth knowledge in immune mechanisms and protein biology to provide you with the solutions you need to make better decisions in drug discovery and at the non-clinical and pre-clinical stage.
+Immundnz is an immunology CRO with customised services and in-depth knowledge in immune mechanisms and protein biology to provide you with the solutions you need to make better decisions in drug discovery and at the non-clinical and pre-clinical stage.

 Immune Modelling & Experimental Design

 We specialise in designing, developing and experimenting with pre- and non-clinical models (in vitro, ex vivo and in vivo) to study immune interactions.

 Immune modelling is the design of an experimental model to test the immune response associated with an infection, a metabolite, or a drug.
 Studies in experimental immunology commonly involve complex immune pathways that cannot be tested by single or standard assays.
 The designing of the experiment in a model is necessary with the consideration and knowledge of multiple factors in the signalling cascade, the interaction of multiple cells and their immunogenic or tolerogenic response.

 Tissue Damage &

 We are ready to support you at any point in your trail in drug research and development